alexconst/alexconst.github.io/_drafts/ansible.md

 AWS_PROFILE="dev"  ansible-playbook -i "$ANSIBLE_EC2" -u "$instance_user" --private-key="$instance_key"   provision.yml
 ```

-Another possible approach would be querying EC2 for an inventory, grouping them according to thei EC2 tags, and saving the results to a local file.
+Another possible approach would be querying EC2 for an inventory, grouping them according to their EC2 tags, and saving the results to a local file.
 This would then give more flexibility in task execution.